rickihastings/shopping-cart/README.md

 ## Deployment

+If this was to be deployed in the real world.
+The application would be packaged into a Docker container, and deployed to Kubernetes with a horizontal pod autoscaler to ensure it can scale appropriately.
+Builds and deployments could be managed with an AWS codepipeline and AWS code deploy scripts.

+As the data is currently just JSON and non-relational, it might make sense to use a NoSQL database such as MongoDB, or DynamoDB.
+This could be integrated quite easily by modifying the `store.go` file.

 ## Uninstall

 If have never installed Go before, and wish to uninstall Go to keep your system clean, you can use the following guide. https://golang.org/doc/install#uninstall